tdiam/shmmywiki-autoresults/README.md

 ### Usage

-When starting a project for a new exam period:
+To add a new exam period:
 1. Include target schedule PDF in the `schedule/` folder.
 1. Add a configuration entry in `config.json` with a unique key as the `config id` and the fields of `folder`, `schedule_file`, `wiki_title`, `forum_thread` as described above.